Sister Midnight is a not-for-profit organisation on a mission to create Lewisham's first community-owned live music pub #SavetheRavensbourne

 - Lenny, Sophie and Verity, Founders of Sister Midnight

 Sister Midnight wants to bring the Ravensbourne Arms into community ownership and seeks to raise a minimum of £500K in share capital, with the rest of the project costs being raised through grants and commercial loans.

 Opening date: 6th September 2021 - Closing date: 20th December 2021.

 We're also making a limited number of affordable £25 shares available to those on low incomes to ensure that everyone has a chance to become a member of our society and be a part of the Ravensbourne Arms.
-If you'd like to be considered for an affordable share, please send us an email to [email protected].
+If you'd like to be considered for an affordable share, please fill out the application form here.

 What happens if we don't meet our target?

 If we don't meet our target, Crowdfunder will hold any funds raised for a short time to allow us to look for other sources of funding that could make up any shortfall.
 If we cannot proceed with the project for any reason, then all pledges would be refunded in full.

 We want to transform the Ravensbourne Arms into a thriving community live music pub; serving locally produced ales and a classic Sunday lunch, as well as delivering a diverse and cutting-edge live music programme.
 Building upon Sister Midnight’s legacy, we’ll continue to provide a vital platform for emerging talent, championing the trailblazing local music scenes that have cemented Lewisham’s cultural status in recent years.

 The Ravensbourne Arms will be more than just a live music pub.
 We’ll make it a true community hub, working to further social good and positive change in the wider community, guided by our core organisational values of accessibility, affordability, ethics, fair pay, inclusivity, ownership, and sustainability.